Build and Deployment Procedure

 However, you MUST NOT delete the

-branch.
-You MAY delete any temporary branch other thanpreview
+previewbranch.
+You MAY delete any temporary branch other thanpreview, however.

 Navigate to the live Production app, verify successful deployment by the version number in the footer and do any spot checks you feel may be necessary.